RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

 `Collector` is by default accessible only to services running inside the cluster.
-The easiest approach to expose the collector outside of the cluster is via the `jaeger-collector-http` HTTP port using an `OpenShift Route` via CodeReady Workspace `Terminal`:
+The easiest approach to expose the collector outside of the cluster is via the `jaeger-collector-http` HTTP port using an `OpenShift Route` via CodeReady Workspaces `Terminal`:

 `oc create route edge --service=jaeger-collector --port jaeger-collector-http --insecure-policy=Allow`